mikanmi/runnable-platform/README.md

 ### Configuration

-Change `SEND_INFRARED_COMMAND` variable to a command that sends infrared codes.
+Change *SEND_INFRARED_COMMAND* variable to a command sending an infrared code.

 ```python:infrared_device.py
 # The command of Infrared sending
 SEND_INFRARED_COMMAND: str = CGIRTOOL + " -c " + CGIRTOOL_CODE_JSON
 ```

-Commands to infrared HAT tools are available to set `SEND_INFRARED_COMMAND`.
+The command for RPZ-IR-Sensor is available to set *SEND_INFRARED_COMMAND*.

 |Recommend|Command|Description
 |:----------|:-----------|:------------